peppelinux/UniTools/IPSec/README.md

 First of all change vars as you prefer in ipsec.sh file.
 You can decide to reuse already (self-)signed certs or create them automatically.
-If you want to create them from scratch you can do this:
+If you want to create them from scratch simply do this:

 ````
 # this var in ipsec.sh